Southern Ways – Part 14

 Silence.
 Nothing but the sound of the wind in the trees.

-I wandered leisurely stroll around the property, but I failed to find them anywhere.
+I wandered around the property, but I failed to find them anywhere.
 Uncle Jeb’s old Ford stood parked under a protective canopy, and it appeared it hadn’t been used in years.
 Dirt covered the windshield, and the arms lacked wipers.
 He drove this same vehicle on Aunt Rosie’s land.
-This was the same vehicle he always drove on the farm.
 As I continued my walk, I noticed one tire had deflated and rested flat on its rim.
 What happened here?
 When I returned to the front of the house, I saw two rocking chairs placed on either side of the door, coated in grime.
 But Uncle Jeb’s ashtray remained pristine.

 Because I thought the entrance may be locked, I tried the doorknob.
 It turned.
 I stepped inside.
 The air felt heavy and damp.
 A musty smell of an abandoned house filled my nostrils, and a thick layer of dust covered every surface.
 My heart raced as I called out again, “Uncle Jeb?
 Thelma?”
 Silence greeted me in response.